-I had to pick the DVD up as I had such fond memories of the show - the summers were always warmer and longer back then, the winters filled with snow and TV was super cool.
+I had to pick the DVD up as I had such fond memories of the show - back then the summers were warmer and longer , the winters filled with snow and TV was super cool.
 Or at least it seemed so.
 And besides the DVD box set only cost a tenner.

-Nostalgia however, can be a dangerous thing and revisiting the shows of your youth never lives up to the rose coloured memories.
+Nostalgia however, can be a troubling thing and revisiting the shows of your youth seldom lives up to the rose coloured memories.
 After all this show only ran the one season - how good could it have been?

 "The series begins on March 21, 3085 with the crash of an Earth NASA spaceship, launched on August 19, 1980.
 The spaceship is manned by three NASA astronauts, one of whom has died in the crash.
 The other two astronauts are unconscious but are rescued by a human who carries them to an old bomb shelter.
 After the human opens a book containing historical text and pictures of Earth circa 2500, the two astronauts are convinced that they are indeed on a future Earth."